tbohne/INF_BAS2/background/mobility_modeling.md

 ### RANDOM WAYPOINT

+- each node starts from random position
+- travels to randomly chosen destination (x, y)
+- with a constant velocity chosen randomly from [0, v_max]
+- bounces if boundary is reached
 - includes pause times between changes in direction and/or speed
 - MN travels toward the newly chosen destination at the selected speed
 - upon arrival, the MN pauses for a specified time period before starting the process again